yungyuc/nsdhw_23sp/project/Yojahuang/README.md

 ### Week 3 (4/24)

+- Produce test dataset for essential features.
-- Plan out the prototype interface, and also the UML graph.
+- Plan out the prototype interface.
 - Write c++ classes that state out the member functions and variables.

 ### Week 4 (5/1)

-- Produce test dataset for essential features.
 - Developing the essential features for the library.

 ### Week 5 (5/8)

+- Optimize the performance.

+### Week 6 (5/15)

 - Refactor.

-### Week 6 (5/15)

-- Optimize the performance.

 ### Week 7 (5/22)

-- Complete API documentation for the library.
+- Complete API documentation for the library, and API document also serve as the slide for presentation.

 ### Week 8 (5/29)

-- Prepare the slide for upcoming presentation
+- Complete the slide for upcoming presentation

 - Collect performance analysis data and plot the result.